 To shift away from fear, one must first acknowledge the fear and commit to moving away from it.
 This means being able to identify the fear and who can support you.
 This is a person with knowledge who can empathetically support your journey.
 From tolerance, growth can happen.
 Dwelling in fear is not healthy and can be destructive.
 Justifying fear prevents others from moving away from fear.
 Social Media can cause fears to fester; if you find yourself in an echo chamber of justification and validation of fear-based attitudes (such as racism, sexism or other extremist behaviours), it can be very hard to see beyond fear.

 Understanding the Five Stages of Being helps you to make an active decision:

 Which Stage of Being are you in now?

 Which stage would you like to be in?

 How can you get there?

-At first I was afraid, I was petrified.
+At first, I was afraid; I was petrified.
 The dogs, of any size or breed, had me terrified.
-But I learned how to move away and supported by my friends, I grew strong.
+But I learned how to move away and, supported by my friends; I grew strong.
 And now I can get along.
-No dogs scares me.
+No dogs scare me.
 No dog scares me!
-I learned how to understand and no longer live with fear, I feel strong, it has no hold on me.
+I learned how to understand and no longer live with fear; I feel strong, and it has no hold on me.